mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 Above, we defined Python classes for stacks and queues, using linked lists to store the objects' contents.
 In this section, we'll demonstrate the power of these abstract data types by solving a few Leetcode questions.
 At least to me, these questions seemed like an impossible puzzle when I first saw them.
 Once I understood how stacks and queues work, though, the puzzle neatly unfolded into a clean solution.
 Hopefully I can share some of that "ah-ha" feeling in this post.

 ### Stacks
 One area where stacks are incredibly useful is code inspection.
-As you undoubtedly know if you're still reading this blog post, programming languages utilize parentheses (`( )`), square brackets (`[ ]`), and curly brackets (`{ }`) for functions, indexing, loops, and more depending on the language.
+As you undoubtedly know if you're still reading this blog post, programming languages utilize parentheses (`( )`), square brackets (`[ ]`), and curly brackets (`{ }`) for functions, indexing, loops, and more.
 Every open bracket needs a matching closed bracket, and you can't have a closed bracket before an open bracket.

 How do you keep track of all the open and closed brackets, and whether they're curved, square, or curly, without going crazy?
 How can we automatically tell that the brackets on the below left are correct, but the ones on the right are wrong?